Do You Camp?

 “At camp, children learn to problem-solve, make social adjustments to new and different people, learn responsibility, and gain new skills to increase their self-esteem.”

 While away camping you are for the most part somewhere new.
 Whether this is another part of the country, another country or just within nature there are plenty of learning opportunities.

 It can be anything from learning how to put the tent up, how to fish and tie knots to learning about another culture there is always something new to learn and this should be greatly encouraged.

 It is not just the children who learn but the adults too.
 It is a good practice to allow your children to see that you do not know everything and you learn new stuff too.
 This is a good time to speak about how learning is for life and not just in the classroom.
 To continue moving forward in life we all must continue learning and YES learning CAN be FUN.

 Allow them to build dens, give them a tarp and guy lines to play with.
 Kids really enjoy this and for them, it is Fun, in reality, they are using their brains to problem solve and design a shelter.
-Knowing how to make a great shelter and take into account the elements such as wind or rain can and may be a real life saver one day.
+Knowing how to make a great shelter and taking into account the elements such as wind or rain can maybe be a real lifesaver one day.

 Teach them to respect nature and all she has to offer.
 Teach them how leaving litter around can harm animals and affect nature.
 If they learn this from a young age they will grow up more conscientious about their impact on the world they live in.

 You never know they may take a real shine to learn about survival, nature or any other outdoor pursuit that will help them live healthier than if they were to sit in and be in front of a computer all day.